wunderwuzzi23/blog/content/posts/2022/ropci-so-you-think-you-have-mfa-azure-ad.md

 So, the take-away is: **ROPC MUST NOT be used**

-If you are using Conditional Access Policy, be aware that the "Block legacy authentication" template policy does not block ROPC by default.
-You have to specify to block "Mobile apps and desktop clients" which seems to block ROPC.

 Wait, but what is this ROPC and am I using it?

 # How does the ROPC flow look like?